Coldcard/firmware/docs/limitations.md

   except F3 which makes an easier to type password of around 48 bits entropy.
 - Title, Sitename and Username fields are limited to 32 characters in length.
 - Passwords are limited to 128 characters.
-- Note text is unlimited, but storing very large notes may affect performance in other areas.
+- Note text is unlimited, but storing very large notes may affect performance system-wide.
+- Q Backup files restored onto Mk4 will lose their notes, since notes feature is not supported.